alexzzzs/pipette/README.md

 2.  **Result/Maybe Flow**: Tools for managing and propagating success and failure states within pipelines, promoting clear error handling and reducing boilerplate for `{:ok, value}` and `{:error, reason}` patterns.
 3.  **Deep Data Paths**: Convenient mechanisms for safely accessing and transforming deeply nested data structures, reducing the verbosity often associated with complex map or struct manipulations.
 4.  **Bounded Parallelism**: Functions that enable controlled parallel execution within pipelines, offering performance benefits for I/O-bound operations while maintaining a familiar `Enum`-like interface.
+5.  **Functional Lenses**: Tools for immutably focusing on, viewing, setting, and transforming specific parts of nested data structures.

 ## Installation